projects-in-progrmaming-hodlup/Activity_8/README.md

 # HodlUP Front End

-HodlUP is a React-based web application that allows users to set custom notifications for cryptocurrency price or percentage changes.
+HodlUP is a React-based web application that allows users to set custom notifications for price or percentage changes across a wide range of cryptocurrencies.
 Users can select the type of change they want to monitor, specify a threshold, and choose their preferred notification method.
 The app offers flexibility in notification preferences to help users stay informed without constantly monitoring markets.

 ## Features